 That’s the traditional school of thought.
 But these standard 9-to-5 expectations are quickly changing in the modern, results-oriented workforce.
 Three out of five workers believe the 9-to-5 work day is a thing of the past, according to a 2016 CareerBuilder survey.

 And they don’t just believe this idea—they’re actively pursuing it.
-Staffing firm Yoh discovered 42% of people will leave a job for a more flexible work environment.
+Just take a look at the working at home statistics — staffing firm Yoh discovered 42% of people will leave a job for a more flexible work environment.
 As long as their tasks are accomplished, it shouldn’t matter when or where they complete them—right?